 EVO-HPH KEVLAR HELMET

-We invented the SPH / HPH Bose A20 installation Kit and own the Patent.
-We also control the patent for the Lightspeed install kit.
+We invented the SPH / HPH Bose A20 installation kit and own the patent.
+We also control the patent for the Lightspeed installation kit.
 No one else can offer you the A20 for the SPH / HPH outside of our dealer network.
 We offer the HPH in both Passive and with the Bose A20 Aviation Headset.

 Kevlar is a plastic durable enough to resist bullets and knives-also described as "five times stronger than steel on an equal weight basis."
 One of kevlars many applications entails its use as a material for lightweight ballistic helicopter helmets.
 Let's take a closer look at how this is done, and what makes it so durable.

 Kevlar: The Ubiquitous, Lightweight Helicopter Helmet Material